Climate Leader Designation

 The pathway to become a Climate Leader is straightforward:

 - Any town certified, or that successfully applies for (re)certification in 2023, is eligible to apply for the designation.

 - Sustainable CT has identified a suite of actions that will help communities control and reduce their emissions.

-- A city or town can complete any of these high-impact actions and achieve a total of at least 140 points to become a Climate Leader.
+- For 2023, a city or town can complete any of these high-impact actions and achieve a total of at least 150 points to become a Climate Leader.